Skip to main content

 Hiking

 British Columbia’s parks offer an extraordinarily diverse range of hiking opportunities.
-This page supplies information on everything from frontcountry day-hiking trails to backcountry wilderness adventures in parks across B.C.
+This page supplies information on everything from frontcountry day-hiking trails to backcountry adventures in parks across B.C.

 Look on this page for basic information about hiking trails in specific regions of the province and individual BC Parks.
 For more detailed information on hiking at a specific park, click on the park name.